 Detailed negotiations will continue until the Authority is satisfied that all material aspects of the Contract have been settled and decides to invite Final Tenders.
 At that stage, the Authority will issue an Invitation to Submit Final Tenders (“ISFT”) to the Bidders.
 The Final Tender Deliverables are set out in the Bidder Checklist at Annex A of Schedule 6 of this ITN.
 These will be updated in the ISFT.

 Bidders must prepare and submit a Final Tender to the Authority by uploading their Final Tender onto the AWARD portal no later than the Final Tender Deadline (to be set out in the ISFT).
-Bidders are also required to submit five (5) hard copies of their Final Tender to the Authority by the Final Tender Deadline.
+Bidders are also required to submit five (5) hard copies of their Final Tender to the Authority by the Final Tender Deadline two (2) priced and three (3) unpriced.
 Bidders’ attention is drawn to the requirements for the construction of tenders set out in paragraph 17 of Schedule 1 of this ITN.

 In the event of any discrepancy between a Bidder’s Final Tender submitted via the AWARD portal and the hard copy of their Final Tender, the version submitted via the AWARD portal shall take precedence and be treated as the Bidder’s Final Tender submission.